catibogC/PA2_ECE2112/README.md

 # PA2_ECE2112

-Please take note that the following code was used in order to access the Numpy library.
+Please take note that the following code was used in order to access the NumPy library.

-    import numpy as np #changes numpy to np
+    import numpy as np

 ## A. REPRODUCIBLE NORMALIZATION PROBLEM